Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Since getting my hands on this camera, I’ve found it easy to keep the color saturation high enough to shoot at 60 fps without worrying about losing any brilliance in my shots.

-And even though the manual white balance is a little tricky to get right, once you have it dialed in, you’ll find that it helps keep your images true to life rather than giving them an unnatural tint or tone.
+And even though the manual white balance is a little tricky to get right, once you dial it in, you’ll find that it helps keep your images true to life rather than giving them an unnatural tint or tone.

 Why is this camera the best?